Study by Professor Finds Video Chat Helps Grandparents Maintain Relationships with Grandchildren, Diminishes Feelings of Isolation

 A developmental psychologist, Barr’s research focuses on how very young children are exposed to and impacted by technology, including examining ways in which technology’s potential can be used to support families to better their child’s development.

-Due to their average age range, grandparents were considered high risk from contracting COVID-19 and many were consequently separated from their grandchildren for long periods of time.
+Due to their average age range, grandparents were considered at high risk of contracting COVID-19 and many were consequently separated from their grandchildren for long periods of time.
 The report was led by AARP researcher Brtittne Kakulla and described a study of almost 1600 grandparents and parents of children under 5 years old who reported that video chat was a frequent source of contact.

 While in-person gatherings can be held more safely due to increased numbers of vaccinations, there is a potential for ongoing contact between grandparents and grandchildren between in-person meetings through video chats.
 Barr says that this can allow grandparents “to continue to build their relationships, share intergenerational stories and experiences and to have a window into their grandchildren’s lives as they unfold.”